Foodle Club

 I wasn't sure what rumbledethumps was, but as it turned out I needn't have worried!
 It was a delicious combination of mashed potatoes and swedes, mixed with savoury cabbage and fried onions, covered in golden melted cheese.
 It was the Scottish version of mashed potatoes!

-Back home, I recreated the dish many times, experimenting with different combinations of vegetables.
+Back home, I created my own version of rumbledethumps, experimenting with different combinations of vegetables.
 I've made it both with cheese and without; and used various combinations of vegetables.
 The version I am sharing today uses sweet potatoes (you may know them as yams) in the mash, but I've made it with great success using carrots instead.

 This dish is very similar to Irish colcannon or English bubble and squeak, although I think the covering of cheese on the rumbledethumps gives them the edge!